 Why Kids Love It

-A lot of kids get into Discord because their friends use it while playing group games like Fortnite, Minecraft and Roblox.
+Discord makes it easy to connect with friends, share interests, and have fun.
 For older kids, it’s a place to chat while playing games or talk about hobbies.
 Plus, it’s free and works on most devices, which adds to its appeal.

 Why Parents Should Be Cautious

 The biggest issue with Discord is how open it is.
 Unless you adjust settings, anyone can send your child a friend request or invite them to a server.
-Public servers often have little moderation, and kids can stumble into inappropriate content or chat with strangers.
+Public servers often have little moderation, and kids can stumble into inappropriate content or chats with strangers.
+Sadly, there have been cases where kids were tricked into sharing private photos and then exploited.
+These stories are rare but alarming.

 Even private servers aren’t always safe.
 It’s easy for kids to add people they don’t know well.
 Plus, Discord doesn’t lock safety settings, so kids can change them without parents knowing.
-Discord is not built for kids and we don’t recommend its use for younger users.
+If younger kids use Discord, close supervision is a must.

 How to Make Discord Safer